shree214ram/DSA/Algorithms/Sorting/MergeSort/README.md

      3. Call mergeSort for second half:
              Call mergeSort(arr, m+1, r)
      4. Merge the two halves sorted in step 2 and 3:
+   ### This is the main Point of merge sort "Merge Function"
              Call merge(arr, l, m, r)
                 1. we will make two different array Left and Right :- Const L = []